Minsk Dialogue Conference: Belarus to Become a Regional Hub for Expert Diplomacy

 The event will bring together up to thirty leading researchers and political analysts from the European Union, Russia and Eastern Partnership countries.
 Arkady Moshes from the Finnish Institute of International Affairs will chair the session "The Eurasian Economic Union: Legitimate Grouping or Veil for Revanchism?".
 James Nixey (Chatham House, UK) will steer the debate on the causes for the regional divide.

 Belarusian and foreign diplomats will make their contribution to the Minsk dialogue.
-Foreign Minister Vladimir Makei will open the conference, held in a prestigious hotel in downtown Minsk and at a scenic club just outside of the city.
+A representative of the Belarus Foreign Ministry will open the conference, held in a prestigious hotel in downtown Minsk and at a scenic club just outside of the city.
 Ambassador Maira Mora, Head of EU Delegation to Belarus, will lead the discussion on the reform of the European Neighbourhood Policy.

 Focus on Concrete Recommendations and the Riga Summit